-Procedure Comments Digital Asset Safekeeping A DD is responsible for maintaining the safety o one of the custodian's premises, a sub-custodian Objective: Given the size and complexity of the personnel display acceptable knowledge and te digital assets.
-Evaluate the adequacy of audit and control processes related to on-premises and off- premises safekeeping.
-Consider: • The scope of the audit coverage. • The size and nature (age) of exceptions reported. • Charge-offs due to lost or stolen securities.
-2. Using what you have learned from performing these procedures, evaluate the knowledge, communications, and technical skills of management and staff members.
-Private Key and Seed Management Due to the nature of digital assets, DDs must provide safekeeping for all of the private keys associated with the addresses where their customers' digital assets are held and maintain exclusive control or possession over these keys.
-Objective: To determine the effectiveness of management associated with customers' custodictions. ± For digital asset custody activities, determine whether appropriate policies, procedures and programs have been implemented to assure safekeeping of custodied digital assets.
-Consider: Mechanisms the DD has in place to assess its liquidity needs Whether the private keys associated with the majority of assets under custody not required for customer transactions are held in cold storage.
-Whether the DD only maintains private keys required for customer transactions in hot storage.
+Procedure Comments

+Digital Asset Safekeeping

+A DD is responsible for maintaining the safety o f custodied digital assets held in digital form at

+one of the custodian's premises, a sub-custodian facility, or an outside depository.

+DD 14 ' 14 DD 4 1

+Objective: Given the size and complexity of the DD, determine whether DD management and personnel display acceptable knowledge and technical skills to ensure proper safekeeping of

+digital assets. chinical skills to ensure proper safekeeping of

+Evaluate the adequacy of audit and control

+processes related to on-premises and off-

+premises safekeeping.
+Consider:

+The scope of the audit coverage.

+The scope of the dudit coverage.
+The size and nature (age) of exceptions

+reported.

+• Charge-offs due to lost or stolen

+securities.

+2. Using what you have learned from

+performing these procedures, evaluate the

+knowledge, communications, and technical

+skills of management and staff members.

+Private Key and Seed Management

+Due to the nature of digital assets, DDs must provide safekeeping for all of the private keys

+associated with the addresses where their cus tomers' digital assets are held and maintain

+exclusive control or possession over these keys.

+Objective: To determine the effectiveness of the control processes for private key / seed

+management associated with customers' custodic

+1. For digital asset custody activities,

+determine whether appropriate policies,

+procedures and programs have been

+implemented to assure safekeeping of

+custodied digital assets.
+Consider:

+Mechanisms the DD has in place to

+assess its liquidity needs

+Whether the private keys associated with the majority of assots under

+with the majority of assets under custody not required for customer

+transactions are held in cold storage.

+Whether the DD only maintains private

+keys required for customer transactions

+in hot storage.

 The DD's internal controls and audit